-Figure 3 shows the Congestion Window (CW) size over time for the SMPT and sequential transmission approaches for three different packet error probabilities.
-In this example we observe that the SMPT approach - in contrast to the sequential transmission approach - never shrinks its CW.
-With a small PEP the congestion window is quite large for the sequential transmission.
-However, an increased PEP causes the CW to shrink more often in the case of sequential transmission.
-The CW behavior of SMPT illustrates the stabilization of the throughput on the wireless link.
-There are two reasons for the stabilization of the TCP throughput when using SMPT.
-Primarily, the SMPT approach offers more bandwidth than the sequential case.
-The second reason is that spurious retransmission of TCP segments can be avoided.
-These spurious retransmission takes place every time the CW shrinks down.
-SMPT stabilizes the throughput by overcoming the fast-time scale variations (typically on the order of tens of milliseconds) of the wireless channel.
-This is important since video encoders can only react to the available channel bandwidth on a longer time-scale (typically on the order of hundreds of milliseconds or seconds).
-When SMPT is employed, the TCP segments are always transmitted within the pre-calculated Retransmission Time Out (RTO).
+Figure 4: TCP congestion window size versus time for different packet error probabilities the CW to shrink more often in the case of sequential transmission.
+The CW behavior of SMPT once more illustrates the stabilization of the throughput on the wireless link.
+The TCP segments are always transmitted within the pre-calculated Retransmission Time Out (RTO) when SMPT is employed.
 For this illustrative example we assumed a non-responsive environment, i.e. that the background noise and therefore the BEP are constant, irrespective of how many channels are used.
-Using SMPT in the uplink forces the usage of Pseudo-Noise (PN) spreading sequences [6, 7].
+Using SMPT in the uplink forces the usage of Pseudo-Noise (PN) spreading sequences [7, 8, 9].
 Due to the PN sequences the MAI increases if more channels are used within the cell.
 Henceforth, we assume an all-responsive environment, i.e. all active channels have an impact on each other.